rizinorg/book/src/crackmes/hackthebox/find-the-easy-pass/bonus.md

 Pay attention to the previous picture.
 You can see the password broken down letter by letter.

-The routine concatenates each letter into a string and compares it to a user input.
+We can see that the routine is concatenating each letter into a string and compares it to a user input.